-During a liver transplant, your damaged liver is removed and replaced with a healthy one from an organ donor.
+During a liver transplant, a surgeon removes your damaged liver.
+That liver is replaced with a healthy one from an organ donor.

-Liver transplantation is done to treat long-term (chronic) hepatitis B virus (HBV) infection only after all other treatments have not worked, because transplanted organs can become reinfected with HBV.
+Liver transplants are done to treat long-term (chronic) hepatitis B virus (HBV) infection only after all other treatments have not worked.
+That's because transplanted organs can become reinfected with HBV.

-- Recurrent infections are often severe, leading to rapid failure of the transplanted liver.
+- Infections that come back are often severe.
+This can lead to rapid failure of the transplanted liver.

 - High doses of hepatitis B immunoglobulin (HBIG) are given to try to prevent reinfection.

-- Short-term pre- and post-transplantation therapy with a nucleoside reverse transcriptase inhibitor (NRTI), such as entecavir, lamivudine, and tenofovir, may help prevent reinfection of a transplanted liver.1
+- Short-term pre- and post-transplant therapy with a nucleoside reverse transcriptase inhibitor (NRTI) may help prevent reinfection of a transplanted liver.
+NRTIs include entecavir, lamivudine, and tenofovir.1 Interferon and peginterferon are not used to prevent reinfection.1

-Liver transplants typically are done at large medical centers.
-Transplantation is very expensive.
+Liver transplants are most often done at large medical centers.
+Transplants are very expensive.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.